ShannyxMP/Celeste-Commute/README.md

 This project was a capstone project for a full-stack web development course, focused on integrating APIs.
 I used an API that streams soundtracks from various _Animal Crossing_ games.
 Data handling between the client and the server remains a challenge for me, but this has been one of my favourite projects so far.

 The project initially fetched soundtracks based on the current hour.
-As I added more features—such as automatically updating the soundtrack when the hour changed—conflicts arose.
+As I added more features - such as automatically updating the soundtrack when the hour changed - conflicts arose.
 Specifically, when a user selected a specific time (and thus a specific soundtrack), the auto-polling feature would override the selection every 30 seconds.
 To resolve this, I moved away from tracking input using global booleans and used URL flags instead.

 Here is how I handled it on the server: